 Fraunhofer Institutes want to strengthen their cooperation in AVIATION and SPACE

-From 20th to 21st of July 2017 Dr. Jungkunz was invited by the Fraunhofer SPACE alliance.
+From 20th to 21st of July 2017 representative of Fraunhofer Aviation Logistics was invited by the Fraunhofer SPACE alliance.
 The Fraunhofer SPACE alliance combines the technological expertise of 15 institutes to offer a central contact for system solutions to the aerospace industry and to public funding agencies such as the ESA or the European Commission.

 The exchange with institute representatives of the Fraunhofer SPACE alliance aimed to present the AVIATION Group of Fraunhofer TRANSPORT alliance, as well as to discuss space technology, political and environmental factors, market changes and potential opportunities using complementary institute competencies in AVIATION and SPACE.